jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-If we are not fully ourselves, truly in the present moment, we miss everything.
+The longer we dwell on our misfortunes, the greater is their power to harm us.
-- Thích Nhất Hạnh
+- Voltaire

-Updated on: [1/27/2022]
+Updated on: [1/28/2022]
 <!-- #quoteEnd -->
 </pre>